DINESHIIITB/dinesh_iiitb_riscv/README.md

 ### Lab for Unsigned integers

+* The max value of 64 bit unsigned integer is (2^64) -1.
+So we are checking whether we will get the same value or not if we increase the bit size.

 ![image](https://github.com/DINESHIIITB/dinesh_iiitb_riscv/assets/140998565/1bfa0c7f-9ae4-4c8b-9bef-529add8362ac)

 ![image](https://github.com/DINESHIIITB/dinesh_iiitb_riscv/assets/140998565/621d9104-0479-45ab-9a89-b2b90a12df35)

+RISC V is 64 bit instruction so for both the codes we got the same value

 ![image](https://github.com/DINESHIIITB/dinesh_iiitb_riscv/assets/140998565/00c0fad0-e02b-4b3b-9a1a-bd7776fbc9a5)

+And we are decreasing the value of n , we may get the output or not ,it depends on the whether th evalue is in the rangeof  long long

 ![image](https://github.com/DINESHIIITB/dinesh_iiitb_riscv/assets/140998565/e882b0b3-acfa-4bfd-a2d2-405cc985ae58)

+CHecking whether we will get negative valuefor unsigned integers or not.
 ![image](https://github.com/DINESHIIITB/dinesh_iiitb_riscv/assets/140998565/6252c1cc-43d1-4884-a70d-4c7fb41a2d45)

 ![image](https://github.com/DINESHIIITB/dinesh_iiitb_riscv/assets/140998565/db734e15-14fc-4965-b26f-2df75887fcc0)

+Asexpected unsigned integer starts from 0 and we got 0
 ![image](https://github.com/DINESHIIITB/dinesh_iiitb_riscv/assets/140998565/27d54f19-ca18-4c21-bc91-bbaef1c67981)

 The long number cant fit in  int so we need to use long long int like the previosu program